 - The 19th Century British Library Newspapers collection contains full-text of 48 British newspapers, selected by the British Library.

-Search National UK Newspapers: information specialist Phil Bradley built a search engine that searches UK national and regional newspapers.
-Many, not all, are available online.
+Search National UK Newspapers: search engine that searches UK national and regional newspapers by information specialist Phil Bradley.

 Chronicling America: this site makes digitized newspapers (of those published between 1836 and 1922 in the US) available through the National Digital Newspaper Program.
 It also includes a separate searchable directory of US newspaper records, describing more than 150,000 titles published between 1690 to the present and listing libraries that have physical copies in microfilm or original print.